Anthony Wayne: Command of the Legion of the United States

 Upon accepting his new position, Wayne said, "I clearly foresee that it is a command which must inevitably be attended with the most anxious care, fatigue, and difficulty, and from which more may be expected than will be in my power to perform."
 As the new commanding officer for the Legion of the United States, Wayne was first tasked with increasing the number of soldiers in his force.
-He began his recruiting efforts in the Spring of 1792 in Pittsburgh, Pennsylvania.
+He expanded Fort Hamilton while he began recruiting in the spring of 1792 in Pittsburgh, Pennsylvania.
 Although recruiting proved to be a difficult effort with the failures of past American expeditions still fresh, Wayne eventually was able to successfully boost the number of soldiers in the Legion.
+He helped create several infantry regiments that still exist today, one of them being the Third United States Infantry, called 1st Sub-Legion at the time and later named Third Regiment of Infantry.

 Wayne then established Fort Lafayette on September 4, 1792, as a frontier settlement from Fort Pitt.
 Based on earlier failures of American generals, it was vital to train new soldiers and prepare them for new conflicts.
 Wayne established a basic training facility at Legionville to prepare professional soldiers for the reorganized army, stating that the area near Pittsburgh was "a frontier Gomorrah" that distracted troops.
 Using the Regulations for the Order and Discipline of the Troops of the United States authored by Prussian military officer Friedrich Wilhelm von Steuben, Wayne began to train his troops.
 This was the first attempt to provide basic training for regular Army recruits, and Legionville was the first facility established expressly for this purpose.
 Wayne set up a well-organized structure of sub-legions led by brigadier generals, seen as forerunners of today's brigade combat teams.
 Wayne was a strict disciplinarian and executed several troops for offenses.
 Two soldiers were executed for sleeping at their posts.
 He required his soldiers to adhere to a sharp dress code, with each sub-legion having a distinctive cap and regimental standards with their unit colors.
 On April 7, 1793, Wayne's troops moved to Fort Washington in Ohio and continued their intense training while also entrenching themselves to repel potential attacks.